-For certain equity method investments, the Company records its proportionate share of income on athree-month lag.
-Distributions of operating profits from equity method investments are reported as operating activities, while distributions in excess of operating profits are reported as investing activities in the condensed consolidated statements of cash flows under the cumulative earnings approach.
+For certain equity method investments, the Company records its proportionate share of income on athree-month lag or current NAV for our managed perpetual REIT investment vehicle.
+Distributions of operating profits from equity method investments are reported as operating activities, while distributions in excess of operating profits are reported as investing activities in the condensed consolidated statements of cash flows under the nature of distribution approach.